Charles-Philippe de Patin: During reign of Charles VI

 Charles-Philippe de Patin rapidly gained recognition as a prominent legal practitioner towards the conclusion of the Spanish Netherlands.
-The establishment of Austrian Belgium occurred in 1715.
+The establishment of the Austrian Netherlands occurred in 1715.
 On 12 October 1720, de Patin, a lawyer by profession, was appointed as a counselor of the Council of Flanders by Prince Eugene of Savoy, who served as the governor of the Netherlands from 1716 to 1725.
 On 8 April 1721, Charles Philippe was granted the title of Conseiller et Maitre aux Requêtes ordinaire de notre Grand Conseil by a decree.
 Subsequently, on 12 April 1721, he solemnly swore an oath in the presence of Christophe Ernest, the head of the Council, who held the title of Count de Baillet.

 During the early contention period, a conflict arose between Austrian Belgium, the Maritime Powers of Britain, and the United Dutch Provinces regarding establishing an Indian Company similar to the East and West Indian Companies.
 This conflict centered around the Ostend Company in Austrian Belgium, which received a patent from Charles VI, on 19 December 1722.
 In 1726, Charles Philippe authored the first iteration of his literary work titled Mare Liberum ('freedom of the seas').
 During that period, the Austrian emperor had not yet enlisted the services of de Patin.
 Consequently, his work, as stated by De Pauw, was composed to safeguard the economic autonomy of Austrian Belgium.
 This was achieved by challenging the prevailing monopolies held by Britain and the Dutch East India Company and advocating for the legitimate rights of the Ostend Company.
 However, the media widely disseminated favorable remarks about his work and expressed support for granting de Patin elevated social positions.